-Benefits under the Company's Retirement Plan are coordinated with benefits from the Stock Holding and Retirement Enhancement Plan (the "SHARE Plan"), a leveraged employee stock ownership plan.
-Under this arrangement, the pension benefit to which an employee would otherwise be entitled under the Retirement Plan ("basic pension benefit") is provided first under the SHARE Plan and then, to the extent necessary, under the Retirement Plan.
-If the sum of the Retirement Plan benefit accrued before adoption of the SHARE Plan and the SHARE Plan benefit exceeds the basic pension benefit, the employee receives the higher
+Benefits under the Company's Retirement Plan and the BRP are coordinated with benefits from the Stock Holding and Retirement Enhancement Plan (the "SHARE Plan"), a leveraged employee stock ownership plan.
+Under this arrangement, the pension benefit to which an employee would otherwise be entitled under the Retirement Plan and the BRP ("basic pension benefit") is provided first under the SHARE Plan and then, to the extent necessary, under the Retirement Plan and the BRP.
+If the sum of the Retirement Plan benefit accrued before adoption of the SHARE Plan and the SHARE Plan benefit exceeds the basic pension benefit, the employee receives the higher benefit.

 The Supplemental Executive Retirement Plan (the "SERP"), adopted in 1983, is designed to provide its participants with additional incentives to further the Company's growth and development and as an inducement to remain in its service.
-Participants designated by the Compensation Committee of the Board of Directors are offered benefits under this plan to supplement those to which they may be entitled at the time of their retirement.
-The Compensation Committee has designated Charles D. Miller as a participant in this plan.
-Mr. Miller's participation has been set to commence upon his retirement at or after age 65 at a benefit level which, when added to the benefits to which he will be entitled from the Retirement Plan and the SHARE Plan at the time of his retirement, Company contributions to the Employee Savings Plan and Social Security, will equal 62.5% of his final three-year average compensation, plus an additional 0.5% of such compensation for each year of employment after age 65 (or during which termination compensation payments under his October 24, 1990 agreement with the Company are being made).
-Assuming retirement at age 70, and certain modest increases in compensation over the next five years, Mr. Miller's estimated annual retirement benefit under the SERP would be \$530,000.
+Participants designated by the Committee of the Board of Directors are offered benefits under this plan to supplement those to which they may be entitled at the time of their retirement.
+The Committee has designated Charles D. Miller as a participant in this plan.
+Mr. Miller's participation has been set to commence upon his retirement at or after age 65 at a benefit level which, when added to the benefits to which he will be entitled from the Retirement Plan, the BRP and the SHARE Plan at the time of his retirement, Company contributions to the Employee Savings Plan and Social Security, will equal 62.5% of his final three-year average compensation, plus an additional 0.5% of such compensation for each year of employment after age 65 (or during which termination compensation payments under his October 24, 1990 agreement with the Company are being made).
+Assuming retirement at age 70, and certain modest increases in compensation over the next two years, Mr. Miller's estimated annual retirement benefit under the SERP would be \$530,000.
 Survivor and disability benefits are also payable under the SERP under certain circumstances.
+Benefits payable under the SERP are secured with assets placed in an irrevocable trust.
 The cost of benefits payable under the SERP will be recovered from the proceeds of life insurance purchased by the Company if assumptions made as to life expectancy, policy dividends, and other factors are realized.